moricicecilia-create/BANK-LOAN-APPROVAL-PREDICTION-/README.md

 The Decision Tree model also performed well and was easier to interpret, but its overall performance was slightly lower than Random Forest.

-## Conclusion

-The results show that machine learning models can be effectively used to support the prediction of bank loan approval.

-Among the models tested, Random Forest proved to be the most reliable and robust model for this classification problem.
-It performed particularly well with imbalanced data and was able to capture complex relationships between the variables.

-This type of model can be useful in banking contexts to support decision-making processes, reduce classification errors, and improve operational efficiency.

 ## Technologies Used